Time After Time (The Wire): Starring cast

 Aidan Gillen, Robert Wisdom, Seth Gilliam, Domenick Lombardozzi, Jim True-Frost, Corey Parker Robinson, J. D. Williams, and Michael K. Williams are all new additions to the opening credits this season.
 Aidan Gillen is new to the series while the other actors have all previously appeared as guest stars.
-Robert Wisdom first appeared as Howard "Bunny" Colvin in a guest starring role in the second season episode "Stray Rounds".
+Robert Wisdom first appeared as Howard "Bunny" Colvin in a guest starring role in the second season episode "Stray Rounds."
 Corey Parker Robinson had a recurring role as Leander Sydnor in the first season but did not appear in the second season.
-Jim True-Frost (Roland "Prez" Pryzbylewski), Seth Gilliam (Ellis Carver), Domenick Lombardozzi (Thomas "Herc" Hauk), J. D. Williams and Michael K. Williams all had significant recurring roles in the first two seasons.
+Jim True-Frost (Roland "Prez" Pryzbylewski), Seth Gilliam (Ellis Carver), Domenick Lombardozzi (Thomas "Herc" Hauk), J. D. Williams (Bodie Broadus), and Michael K. Williams (Omar Little) all had significant recurring roles in the first two seasons.
 Although credited, Michael K. Williams does not appear in this episode.